AlexMax/lexio/README.md

 Requirements
 ------------
-You need a C++14 compatible compiler.
+You need a C++14 compatible compiler with exceptions enabled.

 Why?
 ----
 I tend to run into situations where I need to read and write various data types to byte-based streams, but found many common C++ API designs made for this purpose cumbersome to use.
 After doing some research and picking and choosing what I liked and disliked about previous API's I had used, this is what I came up with.

 The base interfaces are heavily inspired by Rust's std::io traits, as they seem like a reasonable and flexible set of primitives to build on top of.
+Streams throw exceptions when an unexpected or unrecoverable error happens, since each stream implementation can have its own unique failure conditions with additional stream-specific context.

 How To Use
 ----------